DanielGriffiths1182/javascript-codewars-archive/README.md

  return true if a plural should be used with that number or false if not.
 This would be useful when printing out a string such as 5 minutes, 14 apples, or 1 sun.

+- 36 "Get length of the list recursively" - Write function lenR which returns the length of a given list.
+Try no to cheat and provide recursive solution.